-Our management, with oversight from our Audit Committee, has developed and is in the process of implementing a remediation plan in response to the identified material weaknesses described above.
-To date we have engaged a third-party firm that is currently assisting in evaluating our current processes through interviews with employees involved in those processes and review of the related work product for controls over the valuation of intangible assets acquired in a business combination and goodwill impairment calculations.
-This will be followed by recommended changes to those processes and developing educational materials to enhance our employees' awareness of and focus on documentation and review procedures as well as the design and implementation of additional control activities over the review of the inputs and assumptions in our cash flow forecasts.
+Our management, with oversight from our Audit Committee, has developed and is in process of implementing a remediation plan in response to the identified material weaknesses described above.
+We engaged a third-party firm that assisted us in evaluating our current processes through interviews with employees involved in those processes and review of the related work product for controls related to the valuation of intangible assets acquired in a business combination and goodwill impairment calculations.
+We are currently implementing changes to those processes, conducting training and designing and implementing additional control activities over the review of the inputs and assumptions in our cash flow forecasts.
+The design and implementation of the additional control activities is expected to continue during the third quarter of 2021 and is expected to be completed in our fourth quarter.